 From your Admin Dashboard, Install and Activate the plugin.

 After activation, and still on the dashboard, click on Performance > Minify.

 Scroll to CSS minify settings and ensure enable is checked.

 Next, Save Settings or Save Settings & Purge Caches.
 You’re good to go!

-Your website loads more quickly when you combine external CSS and other files.
+Your website loads more quickly when you combine multiple CSS files into one stylesheet, including external and Js files.
 Knowing this, and considering that it’s so easy to combine your CSS files, there is no reason you shouldn’t.

 There are many other aspects to speeding up your site and reducing load time.
 Please read our complete WordPress speed optimization guide to learn more.

 If you need professional assistance with combining external CSS files, contact our team of experienced developers for quick help.